peterkimzz/aws-ssm-send-command/README.md

 ## Requirements

-To use this action, you have to set AWS IAM Role `AmazonSSMFullAccess` to your IAM user.
+1. To use this action, you have to set AWS IAM Role `AmazonSSMFullAccess` to your IAM user.
+2. Also your EC2 Instance must have IAM Role including `AmazonSSMFullAccess`.

 ## Usage example